joshbegley/nyt-latest/README.md

 https://nytimes.com/2025/05/02/us/politics/trump-blocks-federal-news-funding.html

 **Mark Stone, 'the heartbeat of the team,' delivers again for the Golden Knights**\
-`Stone played a role in all 3 of the Golden Knights' goals as they beat the Wild to advance to the second round again.`\
+`Stone played a role in all three of the Golden Knights' goals as they beat the Wild to advance to the second round again.`\
 https://nytimes.com/athletic/6328416/2025/05/02/mark-stone-golden-knights-wild/

 **Why Chelsea have been helped, not hindered, by the Conference League**\